 Good thing I had my backpack full of good trail food.
 It was such a treat to have a day off and enjoy the island.
 After 14 years I’m still finding new places to go and new adventures on Salt Spring.

 Below are snippets from the local paper on the crash of the bomber.

 After doing some more research I found out that what was left of the aircraft on Mt Tuam was removed from the island and ended up in Langley BC at the Canadian Museum of flight.
-The museum used the parts from the Salt Spring aircraft as parts to rebuild a aircraft pulled from the ocean.
-At the museum they have one of the only intact Hampden aircraft in the world.
+The museum used the parts from the Salt Spring aircraft as parts to rebuild an aircraft pulled from the ocean.
+At the museum, they have one of the only intact Hampden aircraft in the world.
 Here are some photos of it.